wgc-hackathon/reefer-raker-level-2/README.md

 # Building and running Reefer Raker locally

 Building and running Open MCT in your local dev environment is very easy.
-Be sure you have [Git] (https://git-scm.com/downloads) and [Node.js] (https://nodejs.org/en/), then follow the directions below
+Be sure you have [Git](https://git-scm.com/downloads) and [Node.js](https://nodejs.org/en/), then follow the directions below

 # Vue 3 + Typescript + Vite